wncc/codewars-v2/README.md

 All the Teams that had either submitted the same file which we gave them as a sample(exact or with minute changes), submitted buggy code which didn't compile(/did stuff it wasn't supposed to) or had just ```pass``` as their strategy, have been disqualified.
 The Results for all the other teams is available [here](Result.pdf).

 We ran the code for various market settings as labelled in the columns.
+The numbers you see in each column is the performance of your code as compared to the benchmark code which just passed.
+12 teams had written resilient strategies which were able to out-perform benchmarks in overall scenario.
+Out of these the top 7 were exceptionally well in the sense that they were able to perform great in each scenario individually as well, giving them an outlandish overall return.